List of Kaiju No. 8 characters

-The Kaiju No. 8 manga series features an extensive cast of characters created by Naoya Matsumoto.
+The Japanese manga series Kaiju No. 8 features an extensive cast of characters created by Naoya Matsumoto.

 Main

 Kafka Hibino / Kaiju No. 8

 Kafka Hibino (日比野 カフカ, Hibino Kafuka) is a cleaner for a kaiju disposal company who once aspired to join the Defense Force.
 A small, parasitic creature (voiced by Tarako) merges with his body, granting him the ability to transform into a kaiju designated by the Defense Force as Kaiju No. 8 (怪獣8号, Kaijū 8-gō).
 This form possesses superhuman strength, regeneration, and the ability to detect other kaiju, while its unique power can disrupt the regeneration of its targets.
 After sacrificing his heart to stop the rampage of the powerful Meireki kaiju, Kafka is restored by Isao Shinomiya's spirit.
 The spirit replaces Kafka's heart, restoring his humanity while allowing him to retain his transformative ability.

 Reno Ichikawa

 Reno Ichikawa (市川 レノ, Ichikawa Reno) is an 18-year-old man who starts working in the same company as Kafka with plans to join the Defense Force.
 He becomes friends with Kafka and helps him hide the secret of his kaiju form.
 Reno is considered to be a promising recruit and quickly becomes one of the Defense Force's strongest assets and joints the Fourth Division after the destruction of the Third Division's base.
 He is compatible with the Numbers 6 weapon made from the remains of Kaiju No. 6 that has a fortitude level of 9.6 and that devastated the Defense Force prior to the events of the series.
 The Numbers 6 weapon takes the form of a suit of armor that increases Reno's strength and speed and gives him the ability of cryokinesis.